kcherr1/Fall2020_CSC403_Project/README.md

 ------------------------------------------------------------------------------

 ## Running Program
-Can only be run in Visual Studio 19 with source code by executing the solution.
+Can only be run in Visual Studio 19 with source code by running the solution.
 No executable available.

 ------------------------------------------------------------------------------